 - 1. The remote controller needs two AAA (1.5V) batteries for operation.
-Remove the battery cover from the back of the remote controller by pushing the tab down in the direction seen at right. - 2.
+Remove the battery cover from the back of the remote controller by pushing downward on the tab at the top of the battery cover, and then lift up to remove. - 2.
 Insert the two new batteries. - Align batteries by the (+) and (-) sides. - The interior battery compartment of the remote controller will have clear markings for the (+) and (-) placement. - 3.
 Verify that the batteries have clicked into the compartment and are firmly engaged with the contacts on either side of them. - 4.
 Reattach the back cover of the remote controller. - 5.
 Proceed with powering on the remote controller and use as needed.
 Remove the batteries if system won't be used for an extended time.